rangsimanketkaew/AWS-HPC/gnu/install-math-gnu.md

 # Install Mathematics Library for Scientific Calculation

-This tutorial covers the installation instructions of following items:
+This tutorial covers the installation instructions of the following libraries using GNU development tools:

 - ATLAS
 - BLACS